davidrmiller/neural2d/README.md

 eta values and reduce it incrementally.
 It could also be due to redundancy in the input data, or mislabeled target output values.
 Or you may need more training samples.

+**What other parameters do I need to know about?**

+Check out the [list of parameters in the wiki(https://github.com/davidrmiller/neural2d/wiki/ParameterList).

 Licenses<a name="Licenses"></a>
 --------